A stealth puzzle game that lets you rewire its levels to trick people.

 As promised, I just made a second patch live that should address most resolution/screen related issues.
 Here are the notes!
 If you bought from this site, I’ll update this post when the new version is available to download.
 Continued

 They’re fancy!
-You can get all three from Steam or from here, and some point you’ll be able to upgrade to a different edition.
+You can get all three from Steam or from here, and you can upgrade to any of them later.
 Here are the details!

 Have some facts!